Sigmmma/c20/src/content/contributing/readme.md

 # Excludes the page from the search index.
 Use this for pages which are
 # incomplete or people won't need to search for.
 noSearch: true

+# An optional list of page IDs that should be redirected to this page instead.
+# Use this when content is moved between pages or pages are moved to new URLs.
+redirects:
+  - /h1/old/page
+  - /h1/another/old/page

 # You probably don't need to use this.
 Some pages contain headings which are
 # directly referenced by code in this project.
 This config allows other page